iAnonymous3000/google-hardening-guide/README.md

 ## Practice Safe Browsing Habits

-- Keep software and operating systems up to date
+- Keep software, operating systems, and browsers up to date
 - Use reputable antivirus software
 - Be cautious of downloads from unknown sources
 - Avoid suspicious websites